 Dach v.
 Homewood

-In the case of Dach v.
-Homewood, 2015-Ohio-4191, the 10th district Court of Appeals, in Franklin County, Ohio, had an appeal before it from the parties’ divorce.
+When it comes to marital interests in property, the case of Dach v.
+Homewood, 2015-Ohio-4191, the 10th district Court of Appeals, in Franklin County, Ohio, comes to mind, as it had an appeal before it from the parties’ divorce.

 The parties were married on June 1, 2004 and a divorce was filed on June 21 of 2010.
 The trial court issued an opinion as of September 28, 2012 granting the divorce, and after attempted appeals by both parties, the court divided all of the assets and the underlying case was finalized.